The Silver Elks Tooth

 He looked into the eyes of the bull, and the bull looked back—not as prey, not as beast, but as equal.
 As mirror.

 Owen let the bowstring go slack.
 The arrow slipped quietly back into the quiver.
 He knelt in the snow and pressed his palm to the earth.
-From his chest, the elk’s tooth in silver rested lightly, cool again.
+The silver talisman rested lightly, cool again.

 Then, with steady breath, he whispered the old prayer—words his grandfather taught him, words Bob once etched into the inside of a cuff: